The 8 Best Cat Litters of 2026 πΎ

 How We Chose

-We rate cat litter on five things that actually change your daily life: odor control, clumping strength, dust, tracking, and whether cats are likely to accept it.
-Scores combine hands-on experience where available, product specs, owner feedback, and fit for multi-cat indoor homes.
-Ratings below are ChocoVanillaFurries ratings, not Amazon customer ratings.
+We chose litters based on five things that change your daily life: odor control, clumping strength, dust, tracking, and whether cats are likely to accept it.
+Research draws on product specs, owner community feedback, and fit for multi-cat indoor homes β with household notes where applicable.
+All picks below are Research-Backed.
 Read our full review process here.

 The 8 Best Cat Litters